ParsifalXu/Simple-Distributed-Storage-System/README.md

 ## Storage

-store and access abstract “data objects” across storage nodes using RAID-6 for fault-tolerance
+Store and access abstract “data objects” across storage nodes using RAID-6 for fault-tolerance
 ```
 Usage:  Get into ./Nodes/node_1. node_2, node_3, node_4... as the same (you can only open 1 to 4 for test)

 open  'http://127.0.0.1:500%s/save' %node

-If no [node] is specified, save information into node_i filesystems.
+If [node] is specified, save information into node_i filesystems.

 node_info.json
   -h, --help                 display this message